 Can you mix vitamin C and niacinamide?

-This is a question that has a lot of confusion around it, this is due to the fact there are a number of outdated research that explain using both ingredients together are not advisable due to the unstable nature of vitamin C and the pure ascorbic acid.
-This research however, dates back to the 1960s and with modern formulations you will find combining vitamin C and niacinamide is no longer an issue.
+Yes you can, but there is a lot of confusion around it, this is due to the fact there are a number of outdated research that explain using both ingredients together are not advisable due to the unstable nature of vitamin C and the pure ascorbic acid.
+This research however, dates back to the 1960s and with modern formulations you will find combining vitamin C and niacinamide is no longer an issue, if applied correctly to the skin.

 Instead, what you can expect to find is that each ingredient is able to target the same skin concern, such as pigmentation, and work in different areas of the skin.
 This results in the dark spots being treated by vitamin C, whilst niacinamide prevents more pigmentation from reaching the dark spots and other affected areas.
 When using the ingredients in separate products I would advise using the niacinamide first, then apply the vitamin C.